neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 If you manage OO projects, you may have heard of "design patterns," which came out of a [book by a group of expert software engineers](https://en.wikipedia.org/wiki/Design_Patterns) known as the "Gang of Four".
-Design patterns offer suggestions for writing code that solves common problems in ways that make the code resilient to change.
+Design patterns offer suggestions for writing code that solves common problems while resilient to change.
-In other words, thoughtfully applied design patterns reduce your time to market without forcing everyone to work the weekend and hating you after your mercurial client changes course.
+In other words, thoughtfully applied patterns reduce your time to market so your team won't have to work the weekend after your mercurial client changes course.
+That spares you a lot of resentment and the cost of two pizzas--more [if I am on your team](/consulting/).

 Sounds great, right?
+It is!
+Sort of.

-The problem is that design patterns are opinion--expert opinion borne of decades of experience and quite valuable--but opinion nonetheless.
+The problem is that design patterns are opinion--expert opinion borne of decades of experience--but opinion nonetheless.
 As programming languages and technical challenges evolve, there is no way to know how well they will stand the test of time.
 The
 [Singleton](https://www.geeksforgeeks.org/singleton-design-pattern/) design pattern, for example, has been [particularly controversial](https://stackoverflow.com/questions/137975/what-is-so-bad-about-singletons).